FedRAMP/docs/tools/site/content/rev5/playbook/csp/continuous-monitoring/incident-communication.md

 - Interconnected systems

 The Federal Information Security Modernization Act of 2014 (FISMA) is the authoritative source for incident definitions.
 FISMA defines an "incident" as "an occurrence that (A) actually or imminently jeopardizes, without lawful authority, the integrity, confidentiality, or availability of information or an information system; or (B) constitutes a violation or imminent threat of violation of law, security policies, security procedures, or acceptable use policies."
-The terms “security incident” and “information security incident” are also used interchangeably with “incident” within the body of the law.
+The terms "security incident" and "information security incident" are also used interchangeably with "incident" within the body of the law.

 Clear and timely incident communication to stakeholders is a key aspect of ConMon to ensure that incident handling is transparent and stakeholders are aware of the current status and remediation efforts.